 Living in Sonoma County is expensive.
-The high cost of living makes it challenging for low- income residents to cover their basic human needs—a situation made worse by the compounding effects of the wildfires, coronavirus pandemic, and subsequent inflation.
-Families are increasingly forced to choose between paying their rent or medical bills, buying food or gas to get to work.
+The high cost of living makes it challenging for low- income residents to cover their basic human needs—a situation made worse by the compounding effects of the wildfires, Coronavirus pandemic, and subsequent inflation.
+Families are increasingly forced to choose between paying their rent versus buying food or gas to get to work.

 In crises such as these, straightforward, real-time assistance with food, shelter, transportation, or medical expenses can prevent families from losing a job, falling into homelessness, or facing another day without food.

-Community Foundation Sonoma County’s Julia L. Grant Fund for Basic Human Needs grant program provides a unique funding opportunity for nonprofit organizations already working with vulnerable populations and in need of funding for critical safety net services.
-Eligible organizations may apply for a grant between $15,000 and $30,000 through a streamlined application process.
+The Julia L. Grant Fund for Basic Human Needs grant program provides a unique funding opportunity for nonprofit organizations already working with vulnerable populations and in need of funding for critical safety net services.
+In 2023, this grant program is by invitation only.
+Grantees from the 2022 grant program may apply for a renewal grant through a streamlined application process.

 Funds may be used to provide immediate and direct assistance to secure shelter, emergency food, transportation, and support for urgent medical and dental expenses to people in acute need.
 Examples of previous safety net services funded through this program include:

-Our Julia L. Grant Basic Human Needs Grant Program is a broadly accessible grants program meant to address the most essential needs of families and individuals in Sonoma County.
-When evaluating proposals, we use the following criteria to assess the competitiveness of a request for funding:
+Our Julia L. Grant Basic Human Needs Grant Program is meant to address the most essential needs of families and individuals in Sonoma County.
+When evaluating proposals, we use the following criteria to assess a request for funding:

 How To Apply